borgbackup/borg/docs/usage/prune.rst

     # and an end of month archive for every month:
     $ borg prune -v --list --keep-within=10d --keep-weekly=4 --keep-monthly=-1 /path/to/repo

-There is also a visualized prune example in ``docs/misc/prune-example.txt``.
+There is also a visualized prune example in ``docs/misc/prune-example.txt``:

+.. highlight:: none
-.. include:: misc/prune-example.txt
+.. include:: ../misc/prune-example.txt
     :literal: